Transportation in Minnesota: Intercity bus lines

 Intercity bus service on a skeletal network of lines is provided by Jefferson Lines, Greyhound Lines, and Megabus.
 Jefferson Lines, which is based in Minneapolis, provides the largest number of intercity bus routes and serves the largest number of cities.
 The other providers focus on providing express service with limited numbers of stops.
 The number of intercity bus routes has declined significantly since the early 1990s, and several routes went away when Greyhound restructured in the middle of the 2000s decade.
 Greyhound was founded in Hibbing, Minnesota, but cutbacks have led that city to be cut out of the normal intercity bus route network.

 In addition to traditional intercity bus services, a network of independently operated long distance airport shuttles serving Minneapolis–Saint Paul International Airport has developed in recent years.
 Brainerd, Duluth, Mankato, Rochester, Saint Cloud, Eau Claire (WI), and La Crosse (WI) are all connected by daily scheduled shuttle service with the Minneapolis–Saint Paul airport.
 The shuttles provide transportation between area cities as well as serving airport passengers.

 Railroads

+Streetcars and electric inter-urban railways

+Decades before Metro Transit, the Twin City Rapid Transit Company operated streetcars in the Twin Cities area from the 1890s until 1954, when buses supplanted the streetcars.

+Aggregated entries from McGraw's electric railway directories report about 505 km of operating track for Minnesota streetcar and interurban companies in 1894 and an observed maximum of about 1363 km in 1926.